 What Is Wage Compression?

-Wage compression, also known as salary or pay compression, occurs when newly hired, less experienced employees earn close to what current employees make.
+Wage compression, also known as salary or pay compression, occurs when newly-hired, less-experienced employees earn close to what current employees make.

 For example, say an employee hired 10 years ago was offered a starting salary commensurate with the market rate.
-Over time, they’ve gone on to earn standard raises, in line with your company’s pay matrix, all the while deepening their knowledge and gaining experience in their role.
+Over time, they’ve gone on to earn standard raises, in line with your company’s pay levels, all the while deepening their knowledge and gaining experience in their role.
 In a situation of wage compression, an incoming employee may still be offered a starting salary close to what the older employee is currently earning because the market rate outpaces your company’s salary-increase practices.

 “The new employee will have a higher salary relative to the experience of already established workers,” explained Robert Bird, JD, MBA, Professor of Business Law at the School of Business at University of Connecticut.

 “Wage inversion really opens up the door for a discrimination claim,” said Matthew Burr, SPHR, SHRM-SCP, MBA, an HR consultant and Associate Professor of Business Administration at Elmira College.
-Especially if the individual earning less than the new hire is part of a protected class of worker based on gender, race, sexual orientation, age, or other underrepresented group, the employee has an opportuinty to claim pay discrimination.
+Especially if the individual earning less than the new hire is part of a protected class of worker based on gender, race, sexual orientation, age, or other underrepresented group, the employee has an opportunity to claim pay discrimination.
 Companies with salary compression are likely to experience low productivity and high turnover, too.